 Your driving record

-Your driving record, also called a driver's abstract, is a record of your basic driving history.
+Your driving record, also called a driver's abstract, is a record of your driving history.
 It lists when

 your driver's licence was first issued, plus any driving tickets or other offences you've received in the previous five years.

 You can easily request a driver’s abstract, an insurance and claims history record or a commercial driving record (National Safety Code abstract) for your employer through our online application form.

 You will receive your driving record and/or insurance and claims history by email.
 Please note, email is not a secure method of transmitting sensitive personal information and by using this service you accept this risk.
 If you are concerned, you may use the alternative methods indicated below.

 If you don't see the email, please check your spam or junk folder first then try your request again.

 Driving record (driver's abstract)